 For some, once they get the cold, it can be hard to fight it off.
 The sniffling, coughing, or sneezing may not go away and can even last all winter long.
 But boosting your energy, or qi, can help improve your immunity, which will help you get colds less frequently and improve your ability to fight them off.

-Acupuncture and Chinese medicine are powerful therapies to build up immunity and qi.
+Acupuncture help to build up immunity and prevent getting sick.

 How Are Qi and Immunity Related?